 Overview

-This course builds on the foundational photographic principles learned in PHOT 021 and focuses on more advanced concepts and theory.
-You will develop an understanding of manual exposure control and how to apply this knowledge to available lighting conditions as well as basic external (on-camera) flash photography.
+Photography Foundations 2 builds on the foundational photographic principles learned in Photography Foundations 1 and focuses on more advanced concepts and theory.
+In this SAIT Micro-credential course, you'll develop an understanding of manual exposure control and how to apply this knowledge to available lighting conditions as well as basic external (on-camera) flash photography.

-You are required to complete PHOT 021 - Photography Foundations I prior to registering for this course.
+You must complete PHOT 021 Photography Foundations 1 before registering for this course.

 Upcoming dates